 Not to be confused with MAGNESIUM SILICATE aka Talc

 The studies reference, by subject: pulmonary issues, lung cancer, and ovarian cancer.
-One of these, published in 1993, was a US National Toxicology Program report, which found that cosmetic grade talc containing no asbestos-like fibres was correlated with tumour formation inrats (animal testing) forced to inhale talc for 6 hours a day, five days a week over at least 113 weeks.
+One of these, published in 1993, was a US National Toxicology Program report, which found that cosmetic grade talc containing no asbestos-like fibers was correlated with tumor formation in-rats (animal testing) forced to inhale talc for 6 hours a day, five days a week over at least 113 weeks.
 A 1971 paper found particles of talc embedded in 75% of the ovarian tumors studied.

 The Occupational Safety and Health Administration and National Institute for Occupational Safety and Health have set occupational exposure limits to respirable talc dusts at 2 mg/m3 over an eight-hour workday.

 One particular issue with commercial use of talc is its frequent co-location in underground deposits with asbestos ore, which often leads to contamination of powdered talc products with asbestos fibers.
 Stringent quality control since 1976 (separating cosmetic and food-grade talc from "industrial" grade talc, which is allowed a certain portion of asbestos contamination) has mostly eliminated this issue, but it remains a continuing hazard requiring mitigation in the mining and processing of talc.

 The US Food and Drug Administration (FDA) considers talc (magnesium silicate) to be generally recognized as safe (GRAS) for use as an anti-caking agent in table salt in concentrations smaller than 2%.